Diagnosis of and Tests for Cerebral Palsy

 The pediatrician will document all surveillance, screening, evaluation, and referral activities in the child’s health record.

-The lengthy and detailed process can help rule out or confirm cerebral palsy.
+The lengthy and detailed process can help rule out or confirm Cerebral Palsy.
 A formal diagnosis is usually made once the brain is fully developed between 2 to 5 years of age.

 - Pediatrician